Citra-Standalone/CITadvance/README.md

 # CITadvance
-Magisk module for TrickyStore and PIF Fingerprint management.
-Easier to customize your setup for Tricky Store and PIF ( not limited to PIF Fork ) with CITadvance.
+Magisk module for Tricky Store and PIF Fingerprint management.
+Easier to customize your setup for Tricky Store and PIF with CITadvance ( not limited to PIF Fork ).
 This module is made for advance user.
 If you dont know anything about what is going on with this module, **DO NOT USE THIS MODULE!** Find an alternative.

 Some explaination about what this module do :
 - auto generate PIF Device Fingerprint.